 Each of these five factors tell a compelling story that most rental vs. purchase calculators simply cannot capture.
 The most incredible revelation is that they typically apply to most companies, whether they are public or private, big or small haulers.

 Renting provides a company with the ability to strategically save capital dollars while gaining the benefit of using the equipment immediately.
 This can be done for a long period of time or can be used as a bridge into a new fiscal year.
-Renting additionally provides a company with predictable costs as the rent is consistent month-to-month with little maintenance costs as the rental company is responsible for any major maintenance items related to warranty.
+Renting a garbage truck additionally provides a company with predictable costs as the rent is consistent month-to-month with little maintenance costs as the rental company is responsible for any major maintenance items related to warranty.

 Total Cost of Ownership